-There are many things that I enjoy about living in South Korea.
-But when asked about what I love the most, the following three things come to mind.
+There are many things that I enjoy about Korea.
+But when asked what do I love about living in South Korea, the following three things come to mind.

 Korea is a very safe country.

 In fact, I have never felt more safe living in a place.
 There are no guns and people at large mind their own business and aren’t trying to harm you.
 Children can play without parents having to worry about someone coming along to kidnap them.
 When I first moved here, I was taken aback at how very young kids use public transportation alone and walk home late evenings on their way from studying.
 But now I, too, will walk to my neighborhood store or mart anytime day or night without much thought of anyone causing me harm.
 This probably has a lot to do with South Korea being a surveillance society and Confucianism.